Southern Zone Coaches Credo

 Clare moved to Atlanta in 1987, and was a little dismayed (but not surprised!) that there was no lacrosse here!
 She started coaching small instructional clinics in the Johns Creek area in 2006 and 2007, when the game was still in its infancy here.
 In 2008, after seeing that there were very few coaches in the area who understood and had played lacrosse, she signed up to coach her daughter’s U11 team at Newtown Park.
 That started a chain of coaching and lacrosse administrator roles.
 Clare started up the Johns Creek Jr. Gladiator program in 2009, where she remained as head coach and administrator for 5 years.
 Concurrently, she got the Georgia Outlaw middle school program started in the summer of 2012, coached the Johns Creek High School Varsity team in 2013, and started up the LB3 Atlanta Girls Lacrosse program with Karen Healy-Silcott in the fall of 2012.
 She remained with that program as coach and Administrative Director for Atlanta until August of 2015, when she started up Southern Zone Lacrosse.

-Clare’s passion is teaching this great game, and instilling the love of lacrosse in the girls she coaches.
+Clare’s passion is teaching this great game, instilling the love of lacrosse in our SoZo girls and helping mentor and guide our players to become leaders and amazing people!

 Tracy Morgan, a native of Upstate NY, has been coaching the components of improved sports performance for more than 20 years.
 Best known as a speed and agility coach, Tracy began her coaching career at college programs that include San Diego State University, University of California San Diego and the University of Washington before moving on to help launch the IMG Academy.
 Since starting her own business in 2001, Tracy has helped hundreds of Professional, Collegiate and developing athletes in the Atlanta area improve their on-field performance in lacrosse, tennis and football.

-In addition to training athletes in the area of speed and agility, Tracy currently serves as Head Coach of the Pope Jr Greyhound Sr Select Lacrosse Team, and Varsity Lacrosse Coach at Fellowship Christian School.
+In addition to training athletes in the area of speed and agility, Tracy currently serves as Varsity Lacrosse Coach at Fellowship Christian School.

-Tracy’s love for lacrosse and all of its footwork and speed components, came 7 years ago when her daughters Morgan and Kacy, then 5 and 8 years old, picked up their first stick.
-Tracy is excited to join SoZo as a specialty coach in Speed and Agility this summer!
+Tracy’s love for lacrosse and all of its footwork and speed components, came several years ago when her daughters Morgan and Kacy, then 5 and 8 years old, picked up their first stick.
+Tracy is excited to continue to lead Team 2024 and train all of the athletes in SoZo!

 Julie was surrounded by lacrosse growing up in Philadelphia while her father (Jim, an All American at Amherst College) coached the men’s game at Swarthmore College- she was the ball girl!
 She attended Strath Haven High School following in the footsteps of her two older sisters (Kelley- Amherst College, Jillian- Randolph Macon, Ashland).

 Julie played at Princeton University her freshman year, playing in the NCAA finals.
 She then transferred to Swarthmore College and played for Karen Borbee.
-While at Swarthmore she broke several scoring records.
+While at Swarthmore she broke several of Coach Borbee’s scoring records.
 Julie was a two time National All American (1994, 1995) and the Centennial Conference Player of the Year in 1995.
-After coaching lacrosse in Scotland and one season as an assistant at Swarthmore, Julie moved to Atlanta.
-She coached and played for the Atlanta Women’s Lacrosse Club while she also officiated, was VP of the GA US Lacrosse Foundation and met her husband, Tim.
-She was amazed that there were NO high school teams in Georgia, so in 1998 Julie helped start the Roswell Girls Lacrosse Club.
-In 1999 she started the North Springs Girls Lacrosse Club.
+After coaching lacrosse in Scotland and then for one season as an assistant at Swarthmore, Julie moved to Atlanta in 1996.
+She then coached and played for the Atlanta Women’s Lacrosse Club while she also officiated, was VP of the GA US Lacrosse Foundation and met her husband, Tim.
+She was amazed that there were NO high school teams in Georgia, so in 1998 Julie helped start the Roswell Girls Lacrosse Club and then in 1999 she started the North Springs Girls Lacrosse Club.
 She was amongst the men and women who fought for our sport to achieve Varsity status within the GHSA.
 After 8 years she moved to the Wesleyan School where she spent two years.
-She had two children, Jamie and Audrey, which kept her very busy and therefore she “retired” in 2009.
+She has two children, Jamie and Audrey which kept her very busy and therefore she “retired” in 2009.
 A call came in 2011 that Holy Innocents’ needed a coach, so Julie headed up their program for the next six seasons.
-She is now once again retired and is enjoying watching her son play baseball and her daughter play lacrosse.
+She is now an Assistant Coach at The Wesleyan School and the Kindergym Teacher at Dunwoody United Methodist Preschool.
 In 2005 Julie was inducted as one of the first members of the GA Lacrosse Hall of Fame and in 2013 she was inducted into the Swarthmore College Athletic Hall of Fame.
 She enjoys sailing, reading and most of all watching her kids play sports while hanging out with her husband and dogs, Brooklin and Camden.